 Our guide filled us in on several facts about the building and the legislators.

-• All of the senators have their offices in the capitol.
-Some of the representatives do, too, but most are across the street in another building.
-There is a tunnel between the two buildings, so they don’t have to go out in the inclement weather.
+• All of the senators’ offices are in the capitol.
+Some of the representatives’ offices are there as well, but most are across the street in another building.
+A tunnel between the two buildings keeps them from having to go outside in the inclement weather.

 • The capitol also houses the offices of the Governor, Lieutenant Governor, Secretary of State, Comptroller and Treasurer.

-• The building was started in 1868, and it took twenty years to complete at a cost of $4.35 million.
-They came in under budget by $6.35.
+• The building construction started in 1868, and it took twenty years to complete at a cost of $4.35 million.
+The final cost was under budget by $6.35.
 The dome is 361 feet high, 74 feet taller than the U.S. Capitol.

 • There are 9,000 pieces of stained glass in the dome, with 42 different colors.

 • The wood throughout the building is mahogany and walnut, and the marble is from the United States, Italy and Switzerland.

 • The bas relief sculptures on the Senate ceiling are painted with gold and bronze leaf.

 • The European crystal chandeliers in both the Senate and House chambers, original to the building, are 17.5 feet tall, weigh 750 pounds each, and are hand-cranked down for their annual cleaning.

 • The carpeting was milled on 150-year-old looms in England.
 The strips are 27” wide and look as if they were hand-stitched together.